jon-jacky/home/computing.md

   (the program) Alfred:
   "I can open a scratch buffer in Emacs, hack away commands, put them together in a Lisp function, put it in my *init.el* file, bind it to a shortcut very easily and keep extending my Emacs setup.
 This wasn't easy in any (other) editor I used.
 And none of these editors were meant to be used like that ..."

 - <https://news.ycombinator.com/item?id=27520853> comments on Emacs Love Tale -
   *cyrialize*: By (the) "magic" (of Emacs) I really just mean having a super low barrier to having your code running and working in Emacs.
 You just open your config files, put in a line of code, and then you're done. ...

+  *yissp*: This is a huge part of the appeal of emacs ...
+Other editors / IDEs might offer a comparable level of extensibility but it feels like there's so much more friction involved in taking advantage of it. ...

   *sillysaurusx*: Believe it or not, a lot of it is due to a shared global namespace with global variables as the norm.
 It's hard to capture the